Bachelor of Arts (BA): Healthcare Management Degree Overview

 Continuing Education and Licensure Information

 To increase their job opportunities, individuals may consider earning a master's degree in healthcare management.
 This could lead to better job prospects in a wider variety of healthcare settings.
-According to the U.S. Bureau of Labor Statistics, healthcare managers working in nursing care facilities must be licensed by their state, and in some cases this also applies to assisted-living facility administrators (www.bls.gov).
+According to the BLS, healthcare managers working in nursing care facilities must be licensed by their state, and in some cases this also applies to assisted-living facility administrators (www.bls.gov).

 Related to Bachelor of Arts (BA): Healthcare Management Degree Overview